-- Quality: Pitch quality was rated 'poor' at only seven out of 91 football pitches in the borough.
+- Quality: Pitch quality was rated 'poor' at only six out of 84 football pitches in the borough.
 However, quality is at the lower end of 'standard' at a further eight pitches, many of which are likely to fall into the 'poor' category in the future, without enhanced maintenance. - Maintenance: Consultation with pitch providers indicates that current annual expenditure is typically in the range of £4,000 to £5,000 per pitch, with several sites relying on volunteer labour to maintain standards.
-These figures compare with Sport England's latest cost guidance of £11,700 per annum for an adult football pitch and £9,600 per annum for a youth football pitch.

-• Fewer but better: Notwithstanding the above, a case can be made for concentrating grounds maintenance resources on fewer, but better quality pitches, to provide a similar or better carrying capacity.
+These figures compare with Sport England's latest cost guidance of £11,700 per annum for an adult football pitch and £9,600 per annum for a youth football pitch. - Fewer but better: Notwithstanding the above, a case can be made for concentrating grounds maintenance resources on fewer but better quality pitches, to provide a similar or better carrying capacity.
 The advantages of this approach would be that football hub sites could be developed, ideally based on the FA's model of focusing '3G' and good quality grass pitches at a limited number of sites to deliver a more sustainable operation.

 - Population growth: The borough's population is projected to increase by 22,380 to 177,523 people by 2031.
-This will represent an increase of 14.4% over the 2011 census figure. - Changes in demand: Balancing past trends that identify falling demand against the target increases in participation suggests that projecting future need based on current demand patterns is a reasonable basis for forecasting. - Changes in supply: There are no known development threats to any existing pitch sites, including those that are currently disused.
-However, there is no secured community use of any of the pitches on school sites and so access could, in theory, be withdrawn at any time. - Existing spare capacity: Apart from adult grass pitches, where collective spare capacity in the borough is equivalent to one full pitch or more, all the other pitch types have a current shortfall in provision. - Future needs: Based on projected population growth, these have been assessed as follows: - Adult grass pitches: 4 additional pitches. - Youth 11v11 grass pitches: 4 additional pitches. - Youth 9v9 grass pitches: 4 additional pitches. - Mini-soccer 7v7 pitches: 2 additional pitches. - Mini-soccer 5v5 pitches: 2 additional pitches. - '3G' football turf pitches: 0.77 additional pitches.
+This will represent an increase of 14.4% over the 2011 figure. - Changes in demand: Balancing past trends that identify falling demand against the target increases in participation suggests that projecting future need based on current demand patterns is a reasonable basis for forecasting. - Changes in supply: There are no known development threats to any existing pitch sites, including those that are currently disused.
+However, there is no secured community use of any of the pitches on school sites and so access could, in theory, be withdrawn at any time. - Existing spare capacity: Apart from adult grass pitches, all the other pitch types have a current shortfall in provision. - Future needs: Based on projected population growth, these have been assessed as follows: - Adult grass pitches: 4 additional pitches. - Youth 11v11 grass pitches: 4 additional pitches. - Youth 9v9 grass pitches: 4 additional pitches. - Mini-soccer 7v7 pitches: 2 additional pitches. - Mini-soccer 5v5 pitches: 2 additional pitches. - '3G' football turf pitches: 0.84 additional pitches.